star-whale/starwhale/docs/docs/tutorials/mnist.md

 title: MNIST with Pytorch
 ---

-MNIST is the hello world code for Machine Learning, the doc will led you master all core Starwhale concepts and workflows.
+MNIST is the hello world code for Machine Learning.
+This document will let you master all core Starwhale concepts and workflows.

-## Downloading mnist example
+## Downloading the MNIST example

 ```bash
 git clone https://github.com/star-whale/starwhale.git